geozwaan/Erosion/README.md

 ## ASPECT input file

-The ASPECT input file can be found in the folder /prm_input_files
+The ASPECT input files can be found in the folder /prm_input_files

 ## Installation details